tracehub/MyTraceHub/README.md

 ## MySPA

 This demo project is created through the SPA template with option Web API.
+And NuGet package **Fonlow.TraceHub** is used.

 ### Initial Twists